TARGENE/targene-pipeline/docs/src/runtime_considerations.md

 ### GWAS

 The following figures correspond to a typical GWAS setting.
 Since the propensity score's fit runtime is quite variable across SNPs, we perform TMLE for 100 SNPs and report the mean with two standard deviations.
-We also report an estimated runtime when scaling to 600 000 SNPs while parallelizing over a high-performance computing platform (200 parallel jobs).
+We also report an estimated runtime when scaling to 600 000 SNPs while parallelizing over a high-performance computing platform (200 folds parallelization).
 While it would be impossible to run a GWAS on a personal laptop, we find that access to a modern computing platform makes this kind of study feasible using Targeted Learning.

 | Learning Algorithm | Unit Time | Projected GWAS Time on HPC |
 | --- | :---: | :---: |